Generic Name: morphine sulfate

 Life-Threatening Respiratory Depression

-Accidental ingestion of MS Contin, especially in children, can result in a fatal overdose of morphine [see Warnings and Precautions (5.3)].
+Accidental ingestion of even one dose of MS Contin, especially by children, can result in a fatal overdose of morphine [see Warnings and Precautions (5.2)].

 MS Contin Dosage and Administration